AletteXin/React_Nextagram/README.md

 # Overview

-React_Nextagram is a user generated content website
+React_Nextagram was coded as part of the NEXT Academy Full Stack Web Development Bootcamp.
+Known as the React Nextagram project, the project includes incorporating core front-end features of user generated content websites.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).